madgik/exareme2/documentation/algorithms-user-guide.md

 SMPC cluster performs the global aggregation and sends the result back to Exareme, where it is passed as an input to the global UDF.

-To implement an SMPC computation we need to have a local UDF with a `secure_transfer` output.
+To implement a SMPC computation we need to have a local UDF with a `secure_transfer` output.

 ```python